 ‘My father used to sit me on the corner of the stall and say ‘serve’, and he’d disappear into the pub.
 He’d come back about half an hour later: ‘You took any money?’
 And he’d carry on.
 My father was what they called a job buyer.
 He’d buy and sell anything.’

 Harry worked on the market selling yams, sweet potatoes and bananas, underwear and jogging suits, hardware, and much more – including a job lot of barrage balloons he sold as car covers.

 The market was partly pedestrianised after the Second World War.
 The growth of traffic led to the council in 1959 trying to divert street trading to a new market off Roman Road.
 It met the same kind of resistance as the earlier attempt to promote Columbia Market.

 Two archways mark each end of the Roman Road Market.
 Erected in 1986, the archways are inscribed in Latin, alluding to the area’s Roman past.

 Nowadays, Roman Road Market operates on Tuesdays, Thursdays and Saturdays, but shops are open all week.
-Many historical shops are still trading along the Roman Road as they have done for many years, including Dennington’s florist, George’s Plaice fish and chip shop, L Randolfi’s cafe, Percy Ingle bakery and G Kelly, the pie and mash shop, which is currently being restored and will reopen soon to the delight of hungry East Enders.
+Many historical shops are still trading along the Roman Road as they have done for many years, including Dennington’s florist, L Randolfi’s cafe, Percy Ingle bakery, and G Kelly, the pie and mash shop, which is currently being restored and will reopen soon to the delight of hungry East Enders.

 For more information on the opening times and days, see Roman Road Market.